 Forever - Metal is 100% recyclable, it is permanent, and it can be recycled forever, over and over again.
 It contributes to the circular economy, avoiding sending a permanent material to landfill.

 Gold – Gold is a noble metal.
 It is relatively unreactive and resists degradation by air, moisture, or acidic conditions.
-Did you know, one tonne of mobile phones contains as much gold as 70 tonnes of gold ore.
+Did you know, one tonne of smartphones can contain 300 times more gold than one tonne of gold ore.

 Hot cutting – The use of extreme heat for procedures like hot-cutting helps to process metal so that it is ready for a foundry to be melted down and made into something for its next life.